martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

    } ExternalIdentityHash;
 ~~~

+Where an identity assertion has been asserted by a peer, this extension includes
+a SHA-256 hash of the assertion.
+An empty value is used to indicates support for
+the extension.

+Note:

+: For both types of identity assertion, if SHA-256 should prove to be inadequate
+  at some point in the future (see {{?AGILITY=RFC7696}}), a new TLS extension
+  can be defined that uses a different hash function.

+Identity bindings might be provided by only one peer.
+An endpoint that does not
+produce an identity binding MUST generate an empty `external_id_hash` extension
+in its ClientHello.
+An empty extension has a zero-length binding_hash field.
+This allows its peer to include a hash of its identity binding.
+An endpoint
+without an identity binding MUST include an empty `external_id_hash` extension
+in its ServerHello or EncryptedExtensions message, to indicate support for the
+extension.

+A peer that receives an `external_id_hash` extension that does not match the
+value of the identity binding from its peer MUST immediately fail the TLS
+handshake with a illegal_parameter alert.
+This includes cases where the binding
+is absent, in which case the extension MUST be present and empty.

+An `external_id_hash` extension that is any length other than 0 or 32 is invalid
+and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.

+A peer that receives an identity binding, but does not receive an
+`external_id_hash` extension MAY choose to generate a fatal illegal_parameter
+alert, though it is expected that implementations written prior to the
+definition of the extensions in this document will not support both for some
+time.

+In TLS 1.3, the `external_id_hash` extension MUST be sent in the
+EncryptedExtensions message.

+### Calculating external_id_hash for WebRTC Identity

 A WebRTC identity assertion (Section 7 of {{!WEBRTC-SEC}}) is provided as a JSON
 {{!JSON=RFC8259}} object that is encoded into a JSON text.
 The JSON test is
 encoded using UTF-8 {{!UTF8=RFC3629}} as described by Section 8.1 of {{!JSON}}.